 Our Company currently maintains two equity compensation plans for the granting of equity awards to directors, officers and employees: our 2003 Incentive Plan and our Director Phantom Stock Plan.
-Certain of our Company's outstanding stock awards were granted under other equity compensation plans which are no longer available for stock awards: our Director Plan, our 1994 Incentive Plan and our 2000 Incentive Plan.
+Certain of our Company's outstanding stock awards were granted under our 2000 Incentive Plan which is no longer available for stock awards.
 Our Company also maintains our ESPP.
 With the exception of our 2000 Incentive Plan, these plans have each been approved by our Company's stockholders.

-The following table sets forth, for each of our Company's equity compensation plans, the number of shares of Common Stock subject to outstanding awards, the weighted-average exercise price of outstanding options, and the number of shares remaining available for future award grants as of December 31, 2010.
+The following table sets forth, for each of our Company's equity compensation plans, the number of shares of Common Stock subject to outstanding awards, the weighted-average exercise price of outstanding options, and the number of shares remaining available for future award grants as of December 31, 2011.

-Plan category Number of shares of Common Stock to be issued upon exercise of outstanding options, warrants and rights exercis outstand warra ed-average e price of ing options, ants and hts(1) Number of shares of Common Stock remaining available for future issuance under equity compensation plans (excluding shares reflected in the first column) Equity compensation plans approved by stockholders 659,991(2)) \$ 70.60 9,582,706(3) Equity compensation plans not approved by stockholders 10,800(4)) \$ 28.47 250,000(5) Total 670,791 \$ 67.16 9,832,706
+Plan category Number of shares of Common Stock to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of Number of shares of Common Stock remaining available for future issuance under equity compensation plans (excluding shares reflected in the first column) Equity compensation plans approved by stockholders 974,347(2)) \$ 36.51 8,451,207(3) Equity compensation plans not approved by stockholders 10,800(4)) \$ 28.47 250,000(5) Total 985,147 \$ 30.08 8,701,207

-- (1) These weighted-average exercise prices do not reflect the shares that will be issued upon the payment of outstanding stock units or limited partnership units. - (2) Of these shares, 110,711 were subject to options then outstanding under our 2003 Incentive Plan, 9,720 were subject to options then outstanding under our 1994 Incentive Plan, 1,080 were subject to options then outstanding under our Director Plan, 332,733 may be issued upon redemption of LTIP Units or OP Units under our 2003 Incentive Plan, and 205,747 were subject to stock units, payable in shares of our Common Stock on a one-for-one basis, then credited under our Director Plantom Stock Plan.
-As noted above, our Company's authority to grant new awards under our 1994 Incentive Plan and our Director Plan has terminated.
-This number of shares is presented after giving effect to the 124,906 shares purchased under our ESPP for the purchase period that ended December 31, 2010. - (3) Of these shares, 8,931,222 were available for options, SARs, restricted stock, stock units, stock bonuses, performance-based awards, dividend equivalent rights and OP Units or other units convertible into or exchangeable for Common Stock under our 2003 Incentive Plan, 26,390 were available for the issuance of stock units under our Director Phantom Stock Plan (see also footnote 5), and 625,094 were available for issuance under our ESPP. - (4) These shares were subject to outstanding options under our 2000 Plan.
-Our 2000 Plan did not require approval of, and has not been approved by, our Company's stockholders.
-No additional awards will be made under our 2000 Plan and none have been made since our 2003 Incentive Plan was adopted.
-Our 2000 Plan generally provided for the grant of options, SARs, restricted stock awards, stock units, stock bonuses and dividend equivalent rights to employees, directors and consultants of our Company or its subsidiaries.
-The only awards that were granted under our 2000 Plan were stock options and restricted stock.
+- (1) These weighted-average exercise prices do not reflect the shares that will be issued upon the payment of outstanding stock units, OP units or LTIP Units. - (2) Of these shares, 2,700 were subject to options then outstanding under our 2003 Incentive Plan, 755,365 may be issued upon redemption of LTIP Units or OP Units under our 2003 Incentive Plan, and 216,282 were subject to stock units, payable in shares of our Common Stock on a one-for-one basis, then credited under our Director Phantom Stock Plan.
+This number of shares is presented before giving effect to the shares that will be purchased under our ESPP for the purchase period ending May 31, 2012. - (3) Of these shares, 7,827,542 were available for options, SARs, restricted stock, stock units, stock bonuses, performance-based awards, dividend equivalent rights and OP Units or other units convertible into or exchangeable for Common Stock under our 2003 Incentive Plan, 15,856 were available for the issuance of stock units under our Director Phantom Stock Plan (see also footnote 5), and 607,809 were available for issuance under our ESPP. - (4) These shares were subject to outstanding options under our 2000 Incentive Plan.
+Our 2000 Incentive Plan did not require approval of, and has not been approved by, our Company's stockholders.
+No additional awards will be made under our 2000 Incentive Plan and none have been made since our 2003 Incentive Plan was adopted.
+Our 2000 Incentive Plan generally provided for the grant of options, SARs, restricted stock awards, stock units, stock bonuses and dividend equivalent rights to employees, directors and consultants of our Company or its subsidiaries.
+The only awards that were granted under our 2000 Incentive Plan were stock options and restricted stock.
 The stock options granted generally expire not more than 10 years after the date of grant and vest in three equal annual installments, commencing on the first anniversary of the grant date.
-The restricted stock grants generally vested in equal installments over three years.

-(5) These shares were available for the issuance of stock units under our Director Phantom Stock Plan.
+The restricted stock grants generally vested in equal installments over three years. - (5) These shares were available for the issuance of stock units under our Director Phantom Stock Plan.
 See "Compensation of Directors" on pages 18-19 of this Proxy Statement for a description of our Director Phantom Stock Plan.